mitric-lab/programming_theochem/src/psets/pset_03.md

 Depending on the position in the SCF procedure where the damping is applied, the precise energy values and the number of iterations can vary slightly.
-You do not have to tweak your implementation to match the expected result exactly, as long as the general behavior is the same.
+You do not have to tweak your implementation to match the expected result exactly, as long as the general behaviour is the same.
 ```
 &nbsp;